dadi/queue/readme.md

 A lightweight, high-performance task queue built on Node JS and Redis.
 Includes a broker for queue management and routing, plus a worker framework for processing messages.

+See the [Why do I need a task queue?](#why-do-I-need-a-task-queue) section for more information on using a task queue.

 ## Overview

 - Messages are stored in a Redis queue